imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/btrack.md

 ## Good practices & tips

-- **Start with the `Cell` preset.** It is the bundled default and the one the lab tunes against.
-Switch to `Particle` only for genuinely small objects (bacteria, organelles).
+- **Start with the `Cell` preset** as the bundled general motion model.
+Switch to `Particle` only when the observed motion is closer to small, near-random particle movement.
 - **Use `EXACT` update unless tracking is too slow.** EXACT is the safer default; switch to `APPROXIMATE` once your cells-per-frame counts exceed a few hundred and runtime becomes a problem.
 - **`Use visual features`** feeds each cell's per-channel intensity mean and standard deviation to the Kalman filter alongside the centroids.
 Requires `raw_image_path` in the metadata.
 - **`P_branch` is the right hypothesis for cell division.** Without it, mitosis events will be tracked as two unrelated tracks starting where the parent ended.